top of page

 Recent Research Highlights

-• Chemosensors developed for biologically relevant dopmaine, thiols, metal ions, and anions.
+• Sensitive sensors developed for gases, biomolecules, metal ions, and anions.

 • Nucleoside analogs synthesized and their therapeutic potential studied.

-• Organic single crystals used for molecular logic operations, flexible optical waveguiding and thermosalience.
+• Organic single crystals used for energy harvesting, molecular logic operations, and optical waveguiding.

 • Plasmon-molecule coupled metal nanoparticles developed as PDT, PTT and cellular imaging agents.